K3WLBUDDY/K3WLBUDDY.github.io/_posts/2018-02-08-machine-learning-101-convolution-and-its-misuse.markdown

 date:   2018-02-08 22:00:00
 ---

+#Still Work in progress (I know I know, it's been quite a few months..)

 If you're a Computer Science student right now, you would've come across the term <strong>Machine Learning</strong> being thrown all around you.
 ML has taken over the position that was previously held by Cloud Computing; the position of the most marketed Buzz word used with the utmost disrespect for technical accuracy.